snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces.rst

 [] on the object itself.
 Variables types (integer, real, string) are inferred by first attempting to convert to ``int`` and then, if this fails, to ``float``.

+Variable values can be accessed by Dakota descriptor or by index using ``[]`` on the object itself.
+Variables types are inferred or set as described in the previous section.

 Analysis components are accessible by index only using the ``an_comps`` attribute.
 Iterating over a ``Parameters`` object yields the variable